 2. When is the Granfondo Stelvio Santini?

 The event happens in early June each year.
 In 2018, it took place on Sunday 3 June, on 2019 it was on Sunday 2 June.
-In 2020 it will happen on 7 June.
+In 2020 was due to take place on 7 June but it was cancelled.
+In 2021, it was postponed to 12 September.

 3. Where does the event start?